agentevolution/wp-listings/readme.txt

 = I already use the AgentPress Listings plugin, can I use this plugin? =

 Yes.
 This plugin can be used instead of the AgentPress Listings plugin.
 It uses the same post type name and custom field names (along with several new fields), so the posts you've added using AgentPress, along with the associated meta data, will remain attached to the listing post.
-Just be sure to deactive AgentPress before activating WP Listings.
+Just be sure to deactivate AgentPress before activating WP Listings.

 = My theme already has a single listing template.
 How do I use the one provided with the plugin? =

 Some themes may already have a `single-listing.php` (and archive.php for listing archives) to display listings with the same post type name of 'listings'.
 Templates placed within your theme folder have precedence.
-To use the template(s) provided with the plugin, delete the template(s) within your theme's folder (recommended to make a backup).
+To use the template(s) provided with the plugin, delete the `single-listing.php` and/or the `archive-listing.php` templates within your theme's folder (recommended to make a backup).

 = How can I create a custom single listing template? =